 All students apply by completing the FAFSA.
 Eligible students will be considered each year as long as they remain in good academic standing.
 Funds are awarded on a first-come, first-served basis and typically exhausted by January 1.

 Full-time University of Oklahoma employees who are enrolled in regular coursework at any OU campus are eligible for a tuition benefit that waives partial tuition and several fees.
 Please visit here for more details.

 Graduate and undergraduate applicants must have demonstrated financial need due to a family member who is afflicted with a neurological disease or disorder.
-Applicants should submit documentation of the illness with information regarding how the illness has affected the student financially.
+Applicants apply with information regarding how the illness has affected the student financially.

 The Physicians Manpower Training Commission's mission is to enhance medical care in rural and underserved areas by administering scholarship incentive programs for medical and nursing personnel.
 For application and deadline information that is specific to medical students, interns, and residents, to nursing students, and to physician assistant students, please visit www.pmtc.ok.gov or call 405/843-5667.

 **Medical student scholarship applications are currently being accepted for students intending to practice in the area of Primary Care (specifically Family Medicine, Pediatrics, Ob/Gyn, General Internal Medicine, and Emergency Medicine) in communities outside the Oklahoma City or Tulsa metropolitan statistical areas.
 Funding is $15,000 per year, tax free.**